COMMENT: Does Russia have any friends left in Southeast Asia?

 Both the Japanese and South Korean air forces scrambled fighter jets to warn the intruders and conduct surveillance.

-The objective clearly seems to intimidate, and arguably to show Russia can still project power in Asia despite the lion share of its resources being stuck in Ukraine.
-Japan has its own territorial dispute with Russia over 4 islands of the Kuril Archipelago in the Far East that were invaded in 1945 by the Soviet Union and are currently administered by Russia.
+The objective clearly seems to be to intimidate, and arguably to show Russia can still project power in Asia despite the lion's share of its resources being stuck in Ukraine.
+Japan has its own territorial dispute with Russia over four islands of the Kuril Archipelago in the Far East that were invaded in 1945 by the Soviet Union and are currently administered by Russia.

 In March, Russia withdrew from negotiations about a solution and froze economic projects on the islands.
 Characteristically it conducted military exercises on the islands in the same month.